React Guide to Props - Part II

 }

-So, every time the user types something in input rendered within ChildInput component, state of the this component will be updated to contain the new value, and saveChange function from Parent will be called, sending that new value to parent as well.
+So, every time the user types something in input rendered within the ChildInput component, the state of the component will be updated to contain the new value, and the saveChange function from Parent will be called, sending that new value to parent as well.
 This kind of communication is most commonly used for conditional rendering.

 Of course, this callback approach can be used only when there's some event to trigger it.
 However, if you need to do something about the child that's not event triggered, most likely this information you need shouldn't belong to the child at all.